Benjamin Moore Morning Sky Blue is the topic for today.

 Be sure to test the color in natural and artificial light too!

-Also, another great way to test out a paint color (while I haven’t personally tried this -as it’s very new to market) is to get large self sticking paint samples.
+Also, another great way to test out a paint color is to get large self sticking paint samples.

 This sounds so great!